snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ### Retrieve History Information for a Data Product

-If you wish to retrieve information about a specific data product, you can use the following GET request:
+If you wish to retrieve the change log of a specific data product, you can use the following GET request:

 `**GET** ​/api​/msc​/v1​/organizations/{organizationId}/data-products/v1/{dataProductId}/history`